 BC Septic Regulations

-The information below is provided to help answer questions from Home Owners, Contractors, and Real Estate Agents.
+The information below is provided to help answer questions for Home Owners, Contractors, and Real Estate Agents.
 Anyone reviewing Turtle Tanks products should be familiar with the >ten good reasons< for using our products.

 Although the information below is believed to be current and accurate, it should be used as a convenient guide to installing a septic system in British Columbia.